 A stunning temple painted in reds and oranges touched by the rays of the sun.
 It is believed to be the biggest cave temple in the country and a great thing to do in Ipoh.

 There are plenty of other temples to see in the area such as:

 Concubine Lane is a cute narrow lane flanked by old-style Chinese shop houses, complete with shutters and beautiful tiles.
 You can find trendy boutiques, fascinating antique shops, and countless cafes selling Ipoh’s traditional white coffee.

 The lane is less crowded during the week but most fun to visit at the weekend when stalls are set up selling souvenirs and typical foods of the area.
 The old charm and vibrant history of this area are not to be missed!

 3. Tasik Cermin (‘Mirror Lake’)

 Experience Ipoh’s best-hidden gems: a secret lake named Tasik Cermin.
-This setting of the lake, surrounded by limestone karsts, is truly unique and has been given the nickname ‘Mirror Lake’.
+The lake’s setting, surrounded by limestone karsts, is truly unique and has been given the nickname ‘Mirror Lake’.

 It is located close to the Sam Poh Tong Cave Temple.
-To enter the cave, you have to pass an abandoned house and follow a narrow path, until you see the cave entrance on your right.
+To enter the cave, you have to pass an abandoned house and follow a narrow path until you see your right cave entrance.
 Walkthrough the limestone rock tunnel that brings you out on the edge of this exceptionally peaceful part of nature.